clintatron/module0-welcome/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Expectations
-Given the ever-changing nature of the coding world, students will be responsible for **independent learning**, both in terms of managing their own pace, and seeking out new skills.
+Given the ever-changing nature of the programming world, students will be responsible for **independent learning**, both in terms of managing their own pace, and seeking out new skills.
 These modules have been designed to provide an overview of core concepts necessary for success in the course.

 ## Organization
 This GitHub organization has a separate repository for each learning module.
 Each module contains the following: